4.89% Fixed For Life Mortgages For Over 65s for 2026

 • Properties that are in immediate need of significant structural repair

-• Properties that have had significant floods in the last 3 years
+• Properties that have had significant floods in the last three years

 • Homes owned by corporate structures or trusts

 Today’s retirees are living longer, healthier lives.
-This means more over 65s in the UK are getting mortgages.
-Despite this, it surprises some that there’s a rise in mortgages for over 65s UK-wide.
-This shows lenders trust in older borrowers.
+This means more than 65s in the UK are getting mortgages.
+Despite this, it’s surprising that there’s a rise in Nationwide mortgages for over-65s across the UK.
+This shows lenders’ trust in older borrowers.

-We’re seeing more over 65 mortgages as we look closer.
-Even though the financial world often favours the young, it’s key to know the unique needs of those over 65 seeking a mortgage for over 65.
+We’re seeing more over-65 mortgages as we look closer.
+Even though the financial world often favours the young, it’s key to understand the unique needs of those over 65 seeking a mortgage.

-• There’s a significant increase in mortgages for over 65s UK applicants, reflecting changing trends in the market.
+• There has been a significant increase in the best mortgages for UK applicants over 65, reflecting changing market trends.

-• Despite traditional views, retirees seek and obtain over 65 mortgages for various financial strategies.
+• Despite traditional views, retirees seek and obtain Martin Lewis over 65 mortgages for various financial strategies.

 • The financial industry is responding with tailored mortgage for over 65 products to meet the demands of an ageing population.